 Manshen Lo draws using an ink brush before colouring her artworks digitally.
 She has a clarity of line and composition influenced by both cinematography and comics.
 Her subjects are approached in a naturalistic and minimal style, and are set in interior or exterior surroundings that create a tension and dialogue.

-Manshen has worked editorially for Meng Ya, The New Yorker, Vogue, INQUE, The Guardian and Esquire.
+Manshen has worked editorially for Mengya, The New Yorker, Vogue, INQUE, The Guardian and Esquire.
 She has created book covers for Sally Rooney’s Beautiful World Where Are You and the Korean international best seller I Want to Die but I Want to Eat Tteokbokki, as well as creating an illustrated edition of Tomorrow, Tomorrow and Tomorrow for The Folio Society.
-Her work has been commissioned for title sequences for Netflix, film posters for Studio Canal and branding projects for Hermès, Ganni, Chanel, SONY, IKEA, Tylko, Shiseido and Story mfg.
+Her work has been commissioned for title sequences for Netflix, film posters for Studio Canal, a mahjong set for A24, and branding projects for Hermès, Ganni, Chanel, SONY, IKEA, Moncler, Tylko, Shiseido and Story mfg.

 Illustrated edition of Gabrielle Zevin's acclaimed novel for The Folio Society